Joseph Dudley: Patronage

 Dudley returned to England in 1693 and embarked on a series of intrigues to regain an office in New England.
 He ingratiated himself to the religious elements of the London political establishment by formally joining the Church of England.
-He acquired a patron in Baron Cutts, who engineered his appointment as lieutenant governor of the Isle of Wight where Cutts had been appointed governor.
-Dudley and Cutts assisted each other politically; Cutts worked to advance Dudley's agenda in London, while Dudley worked to promote that of Cutts on Wight.
-Dudley manipulated the parliamentary election processes on the island to ensure that Cutts' chosen candidates were elected, which made Cutts highly unpopular on Wight—although he continued as its governor until his death in 1707.
-Dudley also tried to assist Cutts with some financial difficulties, and he schemed with Cutts' father-in-law to gain permission to mint coins for use in New England.

-Dudley returned to England in 1693 and embarked on a series of intrigues to regain an office in New England.
-He ingratiated himself to the religious elements of the London political establishment by formally joining the Church of England.
-He acquired a patron in Baron Cutts, who engineered his appointment as lieutenant governor of the Isle of Wight where Cutts had been appointed governor.
-Dudley and Cutts assisted each other politically; Cutts worked to advance Dudley's agenda in London, while Dudley worked to promote that of Cutts on Wight.
-Dudley manipulated the parliamentary election processes on the island to ensure that Cutts' chosen candidates were elected, which made Cutts highly unpopular on Wight—although he continued as its governor until his death in 1707.
+He acquired a patron in Baron Cutts, who engineered his appointment as Lieutenant Governor of the Isle of Wight where Cutts had been appointed Governor.
+Dudley and Cutts assisted each other politically; Cutts worked to advance Dudley's agenda in London, while Dudley worked to promote that of Cutts on the Isle of Wight.
+Dudley manipulated the parliamentary election processes on the island to ensure that Cutts' chosen candidates were elected, which made Cutts highly unpopular on the Isle of Wight — although he continued as its governor until his death in 1707.
 Dudley also tried to assist Cutts with some financial difficulties, and he schemed with Cutts' father-in-law to gain permission to mint coins for use in New England.